hnen/cpp-dev/README.md

 # cpp-dev
-Working on a C++ framework using CMake/CGet for build automation
+Experimenting on a C++ framework using CMake/CGet for dependency management and build automation

 ## Build